CjS77/tari_payment_server/SHOPIFY_INTEGRATION.md

   Set to `1` to enable HMAC checks, and `0` to disable them.
 You **almost certainly want to enable this in production.**
 - `TPG_SHOPIFY_ORDER_ID_FIELD`.
 Specify which field should be used as the order id.
 Must be one of `name` or `id`.
    Default is `id`.
+- `TPG_SHOPIFY_CAPTURE_PAYMENTS`.
+Indicates that TPS should capture authorizations rather than via the shopify app.
+   You can choose to authorise payments made via Shopify Payments with Tari Payment Server.
+Any authorizations made on the site that are not automatically captured will be captured once the Tari payment has been received in full.
+   As usual, you should set Shopify to capture payments manually.
+You can then use a discount to reduce the USD-based price of orders, and the balance will be configured to be paid by Tari.

 ## Configure webhooks to interact with your server.